NethermindEth/horus-checker/README.md

 The judgement `Unsat` means verified!
 The three functions `_Stack.add`, `_Stack.lit`, and `_Stack.top` that we annotated all say `Unsat`, which means our implementations are correct with respect to the specifications we wrote in our annotations.

+> Note: The `cairo.lang.compiler.lib.registers.get_ap` appears here since we
+> have used the `new` keyword, and thus Horus must check its behavior in order
+> to verify the functions we wrote.
+You may similarly ignore the result for
+> `empty: ...`.

+> Note: `main` and `_Stack.empty` appear here since Horus implicitly gives all
+> unannotated functions a trivial (always true) specification.

 Congrats!
 You've just formally verified your first Cairo program!

 ## FAQ